ryanfwy/image-similarity/README.md

 ## Experiment

-In the demo, 6 and 3 images are used to match thier similarities.
+In the demo, 6 and 3 images are used to match their similarities.
 The cosine distances are shown in the table.

 | | <img width="100" src="./demo/3.jpg"/> | <img width="100" src="./demo/4.jpg"/> | <img width="100" src="./demo/5.jpg"/> |
 | --- | :---: | :---: | :---: |